nicknonnen/nicknonnen.github.io/gravity/gravity.md

 All three exponent parameters, λ, α, and β, are modifiable by the user of the model.
 The β parameter is set to a default value of 2, due to the more significant influence distance has on the interaction of two points in space, while parameters λ and α are set to a default value of 1.

-### Results
+### Methods and Results

 In this exercise, I analyzed the interactions of towns and hospital clusters in the Northeast US and then compared those catchment areas to the those of the Dartmouth Health Atlas.
+The aggregated results may be found in [this](file:///Users/nicholasnonnenmacher/Desktop/Nicholas'%20Documents/Middlebury%2020-21%20/Spring%202021/OpenSource%20GIS/nicknonnen.github.io/gravity/assets/qgis2web_2021_05_25-14_16_08_019603/index.html#6/42.585/-74.861) interactive Leaflet map.

+My workflow is represented in part here.

 ![Gravity Spatial Model Workflow 1](/assets/workflow1.3.png)
 ![Gravity Spatial Model Workflow 2](/assets/workflow1.4.png)